AMShek/AMShek/README.md

 I'm Amber Shek(Shi), and I'm thrilled to have you visit my GitHub page.

-🔍 **My Recent Focus**: Lately, my work has centered around cutting-edge projects in Person ReID and Object Detection, with a special emphasis on Visual Defect Detection.
+🔍 **My Recent Focus**: Lately, my work has centered around projects in Person ReID and Object Detection, with a special emphasis on Visual Defect Detection.

 🌱 **Current Interests**: I'm passionate about exploring the fascinating world of semi-supervised and unsupervised learning methods.
 These approaches are not just my research interests; they represent my commitment to pushing the boundaries of knowledge.